 We want to make applying for University Accommodation as simple and stress free as possible.
 You’ll be glad to know that we guarantee University owned or managed accommodation for first year students!*

-At Aberystwyth University we invite applicants to apply for University Accommodation when they are unconditional firm (UF), unconditional insurance (UI), conditional firm (CF) or conditional insurance (CI) status.
-We will invite them by post and also by email, usually at the start of April in the year of entry, so ensure they check their e-mail regularly.
+At Aberystwyth University we invite applicants to apply for University Accommodation when they are unconditional firm (UF) or conditional firm (CF) status.
+We will invite them by post and also by email, early spring of the year of entry, so ensure they check their e-mail regularly.